About the toolkit

 • Male breast cancer diagnosis at any age

-• Breast cancer diagnosis under 45 years AND a first degree relative under 45 years
+• Breast cancer diagnosis under 45 years and a first degree relative under 45 years

 • Combined pathology adjusted Manchester Score ≥15